-- You will earn "credits" which will be converted to "marks" (1 credit = 1%) - You can schedule your LAB and/or ONLINE studies using the "Sona" website. - UP TO 50% of your credits can be earned through ONLINE studies.
-The remaining need to be earned through in-lab participation.
+• You will earn "credits" which will be converted to "marks" (1 credit = 1%)

+- You can schedule your remotely operated (replacing in-lab) and ONLINE studies using the "Sona" website. - FOR THE WINTER 2022 TERM ALL OF YOUR CREDITS can be earned through ONLINE AND REMOTELY/ ONLINE OPERATED (replacing inlab) studies.
+This could change as advice on in lab studies progresses.